 The difference with chow mein noodles is texture and preparation, chow mein noodles are thinner in texture and fried until slightly crisp.
 While Mee Goreng is a wet saucy noodle dish tossed in loads of sauce, meat, and vegetables.

 As this dish is a versatile dish, feel free to swap with any of your favourite protein or vegetables.
-Here are the few ingredients used in this recipe.

 If you wish to use beef, use tender steak cuts like rump, sirloin, ribeye, or tenderloin beef steak for this recipe.
 A simple tip is to cut the beef into thin slices, against the grain and marinate with soy sauce, corn starch, sugar and baking soda.

 Fried egg - Don't forget to add fried eggs at the end.
 Add scrambled eggs or you can either topped with sunny-side-up.